ZenMate Review: Quick Expert Summary

 ZenMate VPN Privacy & Security

-But unlike ExpressVPN and VyprVPN, ZenMate’s no-logs policy hasn’t been independently audited and verified.
+But unlike ExpressVPN, ZenMate’s no-logs policy hasn’t been independently audited and verified.
 I’d like to see ZenMate conduct an independent audit of its no-logs policy to provide more transparency and prove that it doesn’t store user data.

 ZenMate is headquartered in Germany, which is a member of the 5/9/14 Eyes Alliances (a group of countries that share surveillance data with each other).
 But even if the authorities asked ZenMate for user data, it wouldn’t have anything to hand over because it doesn’t collect any user data.